Due to the high volume of applicants, recipients will be announced in mid-June. We thank you for your patience and interest in the fellowship!

 - Opportunity to take classes at Columbia University and access to Columbia’s resources as a Visiting Scholar

 Submission deadline is April 30th.
-Finalists will be announced in late May.
-Application link can be found here.
+Recipients will be announced in mid-June.

 Application components (all via the Submittable portal):